-3) Human Respiratory Microbiome: The other major focus of our lab is to understand the impact of pneumococcal conjugate vaccines (PCVs) on the dynamics of respiratory microbiota.
-The introduction of PCVs in children has resulted into a substantial reduction of pneumococcal disease burden of vaccine serotypes.
-However, emergence of non-vaccine serotypes has created a new form of nasal microbial competition, which has led to a more virulent evolution of respiratory bacteria other than pneumococcus.
-Additionally, new colonizing and disease causing pneumococcal strains have emerged that necessitates the modification of existing conjugate vaccine formulations.
-We are interested in a) profiling an age specific nasal microbiome (bacterial and viral types and quantitative burden) in PCV vaccinated children and b) the correlation of age specific immune maturation (antigen specific) with nasal microbiome and disease incidents, i.e. viral URI, pneumonia, and invasive pneumococcal diseases.
+- Respiratory microbiome and host response in young children.
+The other major focus of our lab is to understand the impact of pneumococcal conjugate vaccines (PCVs) on the dynamics of respiratory microbiota.
+The introduction of PCVs has resulted in a substantial reduction of the pneumococcal disease burden of vaccine serotypes.
+However, the emergence of non-vaccine serotypes has created a new form of nasal microbial competition, which has led to a more virulent evolution of respiratory bacteria other than pneumococcus.
+We are interested in a) profiling an age-specific nasal microbiome in PCV vaccinated children and b) the correlation of age-specific immune maturation with the nasal microbiome and disease incidents.
 A better understanding of these events would result in developing more robust treatment strategies to combat frequent respiratory infections in children.